Matt Hague

-Matthew Donald Hague (born August 20, 1985) is an American former professional baseball first baseman and current minor league coach.
-Between 2012 and 2016, he played in Major League Baseball (MLB) for the Pittsburgh Pirates and Toronto Blue Jays, and in Nippon Professional Baseball (NPB) for the Hanshin Tigers.
-Prior to beginning his professional career, he played college baseball at the University of Washington and Oklahoma State.
-In early 2020, he joined the Blue Jays organization as a coach.
+Matthew Donald Hague (born August 20, 1985) is an American professional baseball first baseman and coach.
+He is the hitting coach for the Pittsburgh Pirates of Major League Baseball (MLB).

+Hague played college baseball at the University of Washington and Oklahoma State.
+Between 2012 and 2016, he played in MLB for the Pirates and Toronto Blue Jays, and in Nippon Professional Baseball (NPB) for the Hanshin Tigers.
+He has coached for the Blue Jays before being hired by the Pirates.

 Amateur career

 Hague was raised in Kent, Washington and attended Kentwood High School in Covington, Washington.
 For his contributions to the high school baseball team, which finished second in the state of Washington, he was named to the Class 4A All-State First Team as a pitcher and Second Team as an outfielder.

 Hague began his college baseball career at the University of Washington in 2005, where he played for the Washington Huskies baseball team for three seasons.
 He began his tenure with the Huskies as a backup third baseman and outfielder, but he also pitched in relief.
 The Cleveland Indians drafted Hague in the 11th round (347th overall) of the 2007 Major League Baseball draft, but he opted not to sign.
 After the 2007 season, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League and was named a league all-star.
-He transferred to Oklahoma State for his senior season, where he played for the Oklahoma State Cowboys baseball team.
+He transferred to Oklahoma State University–Stillwater for his senior season, where he played for the Oklahoma State Cowboys baseball team.